Overview of Required Courses

 2. AND one of the following methods courses:

 - MED 247: Methods in Community Assessment, Evaluation and Research (3 units)

 - PEDS 202C: Qualitative Research Methods and Study Design (3 units)

 - PEDS 202A and 202B: Practical Applications for Qualitative Data Analysis (Aut, Win; 2 course series; 3 units each)

 - HRP 258: Introduction to Probability and Statistics for Clinical Research (3 units)

-- Other methods course: If a student believes another methods course is more applicable to their project, a “written request” must be submitted to the Foundation Director for approval prior to taking the course.
-The request must include justification for why this course is needed to conduct the scholarly project.
+- Other methods course: If a student believes another methods course is more applicable to their project, please discuss with the Foundation Director prior to taking the course and include justification for why this course is needed to conduct the scholarly project.

 3. AND a selection of elective courses (6 units):